 Does an Online Business Need to Register as a Foreign LLC?

-Can a U.S. Citizen Own a Foreign Company?
+Can a U.S. Citizen Own a Foreign LLC?

 Do I Need a Registered Agent for a Foreign LLC?